Sharif-bot-cmd/Quantum-Silicon-Core-Loader/AUTHENTICATION.md

 Hello.

 Due to past attempts of deception, disinformation, or corporate pressure, I do not share privileged technical content, execution logic, or original code structures in private conversations.
-All information related to my Quantum Silicon Core Loader (qslcl.elf) is shared transparently through my official GitHub and public channels only.
+All information related to my Quantum Silicon Core Loader is shared transparently through my official GitHub and public channels only.

 If your message attempts to: